IcaroJam/dotFiles/README.md

 - Change the grouped window list applet spacing: `/usr/share/cinnamon/applets/grouped-window-list@cinnamon.org/appGroup.js` line 263.
 #### Mintupdate icons:
 - Customized to use the logo from Firewatch.
 Files in `.local/share/icons/hicolor`.
 I can't for the life of me figure out how to make system tray icons use the colorscheme though.

+## Lightdm GTK Greeter
+For this one it's just copying `lightdm-gtk-greeter.conf` into `/etc/lightdm/`.
+Don't forget to change the background image to something you actually have!
+Also, lightdm doesn't have access to you HOME, so the image you specify should be somewhere like `/usr/share/backgrounds/`.